In today’s post, we are going to learn about what an obtuse angle is with different examples taken from everyday life and some Smartick exercises.

 - Exercise 3: Obtuse.

-If you would like access to interactive tutorials, more exercises about angles and primary mathematics adapted to your level, you can register for free with Smartick, the online method for learning math for children ages 4 to 14.
+If you would like access to interactive tutorials, more exercises about angles and primary mathematics adapted to your level like what is LCM, you can register for free with Smartick, the online method for learning math for children ages 4 to 14.